Ali Naci Karacan

 Ali Naci Karacan (1896 – 7 July 1955) was a Turkish journalist and publisher.
-He was involved in founding the Turkish daily newspapers Akşam (1918) and Milliyet (1955), and his family, including grandson Ali Naci Karacan, built up a publishing group around Milliyet.
+He was a co-founder of the Turkish daily newspaper Akşam (1918) and founder of Milliyet (1955), and his family, including grandson Ali Naci Karacan, built up a publishing group around Milliyet.
 He was the President of Fenerbahçe S.K.
 (1926–1927), and the editor of the newly founded Tan from 1935.
 Born Ali Naci, he later took the additional surname Karacan.

 The Ali Naci Karacan Stadı in Gönyeli, Cyprus, near the capital city Nicosia, is named for him.